 If you do your homework and plan your new allotment carefully, before long you'll have more than enough homegrown, pesticide-free, super-nutritious fruit and vegetables.
 Whether you're trying to eat a little healthier or just can't get enough of fresh peas, getting an allotment is a great way of encouraging a more nutritious diet.

 "I always loathed broad beans until a friend with an allotment brought me a bagful of freshly picked beans.
 I could have dined on the smell alone."

 "We have lovely lunches of whatever is ready.
 A typical lunch is beetroot, fennel, courgettes, garlic, onions etc roasted in olive oil and balsamic vinegar with garlic bread to mop up the juices."

 "Each day I'm gathering strawberries, blackberries, blueberries, broad beans, the last of the rhubarb, and a few Bramley apples.
 I love it when I can pick fruit and vegetables minutes before they're needed."

 Keeping an allotment is a great way of making friends.
 You'll quickly get a sense of your 'neighbours' and the allotment community to which you belong.
+They'll be more than willing to pass on growing tips to get you started.
 While there are many joys of allotments, from fresh air to homegrown produce, looking after your little plot makes you an active part of the local community.